 I’m Karen Inglis – welcome to my author website!
 Whether you’re a young reader, a parent, a school or a bookseller I hope you’ll enjoy looking around!

 I live in Barnes, South-West London with my husband and our cat Misty.
-We have two sons who are away after university and on gap years now – but like all good (ex-)students they keep in touch whenever they need money!
-That’s Misty below – we adopted her from a cat rescue charity seven years ago when she was about a year old.
+We have two sons who are finally working after university.
+That’s Misty below – we adopted her from a cat rescue charity 12 years ago when she was about a year old.

 Becoming a children’s author…